 Non-small cell lung cancer is the most common type of lung cancer.
 About 85% of lung cancers are non-small cell lung cancers.
 Squamous cell carcinoma, adenocarcinoma, and large cell carcinoma are all subtypes of non-small cell lung cancer.

 Whether you’re worried about developing lung cancer, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If You Have Non-small Cell Lung Cancer.

 Tobacco use is the number one cause of lung cancer, but people who don’t smoke may get lung cancer too.
 Learn about the known causes of lung cancer, what you can do to lower your risk, and tests that may help find it early.